alexgubanow/SD_Cource_practice_L7/README.md

 The repository is organized as follows:

 - `main.cpp`: This file contains a template for the main code to demonstrate array operations.
 You can modify and expand on this code during the lecture.
 - `Makefile`: A Makefile is provided to compile and run the code.
-You can use the command `make` to compile the code and `make run` to execute it.
+You can use the command `make` to compile the code and `make test` to execute it.
 - `catch.hpp`: The Catch unit testing framework header file.
 It is included in the template for writing test cases and validating the functionality of array operations.
 - `README.md`: This file provides an overview of the template repository and instructions for using it.